thadtomczyk/vocal-noise-remover/README.md

 ---

 ## Instructions
-1. Place your audio file in the project directory (e.g., `input.wav`).
+1. Place your audio file in the project directory (under the name `input.wav`).
 2. Run:
    ```bash
    python main.py